-- failure to complete sterilization on time or in compliance with the required regulatory standards; - transportation and import and export risk; - delays in analytical results or failure of analytical techniques that we will depend on for quality control and release of products; - large-scale epidemics of communicable diseases such as COVID-19; - natural disasters, labor disputes, financial distress, raw material availability, issues with facilities and equipment, or other forms of disruption to business operations affecting our manufacturers or suppliers; and - latent defects that may become apparent after products have been released and that may result in a recall of such products. - If any of these risks were to materialize, our ability to provide our products to customers on a timely basis could be adversely impacted.
+- failure to complete sterilization on time or in compliance with the required regulatory standards; - · transportation and import and export risk; - delays in analytical results or failure of analytical techniques that we will depend on for quality control and release of products; - large-scale epidemics of communicable diseases such as COVID-19; - natural disasters, labor disputes, financial distress, raw material availability, issues with facilities and equipment, or other forms of disruption to business operations affecting our manufacturers or suppliers; and - latent defects that may become apparent after products have been released and that may result in a recall or field safety corrective action with respect to such products.

+If any of these risks were to materialize, our ability to provide our products to customers on a timely basis could be adversely impacted.